nwaughachukwuma/ws-reqonet/README.md

 Type: `boolean`
 Default: true

-Whether to store the data from `send` method when the connection is broken, which is to be relayed when connection is restored.
+Whether to store 'send' data when the connection is broken, which is to be relayed when connection is restored.